newrelic/video-dash-js/THIRD_PARTY_NOTICES.md

       same "printed page" as the copyright notice for easier identification within third-party archives.

-   Copyright 2019 New Relic, Inc.
+   Copyright New Relic, Inc. All rights reserved.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.